DLR-SL-MDO/mdax-ssbj/README.md

 Once you set up your Python environment, you can integrate the tools in RCE.
 Follow the descriptions in the [docs](./doc/rce-tool-integration.pdf).

-To get an impression of the tools in a workflow, see [examples](./example/html).
+To get an impression of the tools in a generated workflow, see [examples](./example/html).

 ![SSBJ Workflow](./static/xdsm_mdax_SSBJ_OPT.svg "SSBJ Optimization Workflow Example")